How to Participate in the Undergraduate Research Symposium:

 How long must the abstract be?

-Abstracts submitted for the PLU Undergraduate Research Symposium must adhere to a strict guideline of one paragraph, no longer than 250 words in length.
+Abstracts submitted for the Undergraduate Research Symposium must adhere to a strict guideline of one paragraph, no longer than 250 words in length.

 How do I get my abstract selected?